hkjeldsberg/kafka-docs/doks/metrics.md

 - **ALL TOPICS BYTES OUT**: High consumer traffic?
 - **ALL TOPICS MESSAGES IN**: Messages per second?
 - **PARTITION COUNT**: Many partitions assigned to a broker?
-- **LEADER COUNT**: How many pertitions is this broker a leader for?
+- **LEADER COUNT**: How many partitions is this broker a leader for?
 - **OFFLINE PARTITIONS**: Any brokers without leader?
 - **REQUEST METRICS**: Number of requests to broker?